fokosun/Checkpoint2/README.md

         class User extends Model
         {
-            // add methods that are not availble in parent class }
+            // add methods that are not available in parent class }

 - create a new instance of the model you created